-Food Technology is the application of basic science to the management of foods from the time of production until their use by the consumer.
-It is concerned with optimum food quality and quantity, with nutritional status and safety, and with means of production, processing, preservation, distribution and utilization.
+Food Technology is the understanding and application of basic sciences to the management of foods from the time of production, through processing and distribution, until their use by the consumer.
+It is concerned with food quality and quantity, with nutritional status and safety, and with means of production, processing, preservation, distribution and utilization.

-A study of food science and technology demands an interdisciplinary and integrated approach, one that brings many scientific disciplines into focus.
-Its basis is in areas of chemistry, biochemistry and microbiology, and its borders merge with those of agriculture, engineering, nutrition and commerce.
+A study of food science and technology brings many scientific disciplines into focus.
+Its basis is in areas of chemistry, biochemistry and microbiology, and its borders merge with those of agriculture, engineering, nutrition, commerce, psychology and law.
+Biotechnology has a role of increasing importance in food science and technology.

-The food technologist acquires new knowledge by laboratory and process research, and applies it to the development of acceptable foods by optimum processes and equipment.
+The food technologist acquires new knowledge by laboratory and process research, and applies it to the development of acceptable foods, beverages and food ingredients by optimum processes and equipment.
 Foods are studied in terms of their basic constituents and the changes they undergo when subjected to modern processing and distribution.
 The technologist is equally concerned with the development and selection of raw materials from agricultural, horticultural, animal and marine sources.